reiryuki/Xiaomi-Redmi-4A-rolex-5A-riva/README.md

 # msm8937 4 CPU Cores Perf Configs
-- The CPU is actually msm8917 with 4 cores but using msm8937 board platform.
+- The CPU is actually msm8917 with 4 CPU cores but using msm8937 board platform.
-- Not for the common msm8937 with 8 cores.
+- Not for the common msm8937 with 8 CPU cores.

 # msm8917 Perf Configs